 - Turn off your cell phone for a couple hours.

-- Watch TED Talks—some will even make you happier (and smarter).
+- Get inspired by watching TED Talks—some will even make you happier (and smarter.)

-- Create a playlist of songs from your favorite artists.
+- Create a playlist of songs from your favorite artists, or a playlist full of a genre you don't typically listen to.

 - Go see a band play live.